The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Clinical Professor, Stern School of Management

 Sonia Marciano has been a clinical professor at the Stern School of Management since July 2007.
 She is currently the Stern academic director for TRIUM, a joint executive MBA program that includes Stern, LSE, and HEC.
 Professor Marciano teaches core strategy at Stern as well as advanced strategy and a consulting project-based course.
-Additionally, she teaches in both executive and full-time programs for the Wharton School and the Yale SOM, and in the executive MBA program for Kellogg Schulich.
-She also she teaches strategy and economics for corporate executive education programs in the U.S., Canada, and Europe.
+More info

 Paul Schoemaker